Easy classroom routines and procedures to engage students

 Why are classroom routines and procedures important?

-By establishing classroom routines, students know what is expected from them which allows them to complete daily tasks quickly and efficiently.
+Establishing classroom routines lets students know what is expected, allowing them to complete daily tasks quickly and efficiently.
 Also, classroom routines create a comfortable and predictable learning environment for students.
 This can help build students’ confidence and reduce their anxiety.

 Routines and procedures are important for all students in any grade level.
 Although it’s helpful to establish basic classroom rules, it’s also significant to create routines when teaching a unit and providing assignments.

-Here are a few ways you can incorporate fun and academic classroom routines into your daily teaching with Nearpod’s interactive activities.
+Here are a few ways to incorporate fun and academic classroom routines into your daily teaching with Nearpod’s interactive activities.

 Easy classroom routines and procedures to engage students